violatido/Virtual_Music_Studio/README.md

 ## **About the developer ...**
 Ilana Rose Mercer is a software engineer finishing her fellowship at Hackbright Academy.
 Before she learned how to code and became passionate about growing my career in tech, Ilana worked as a professional classical musician and private music teacher.
-This project is very personal to her because it is a beautiful joining of her past and present careers, and a product that she would have used daily during my private music teaching years.
+This project is very personal to her because it is a beautiful joining of her past and present careers, and a product that she would have used daily during her private music teaching years.

 Feel free to connect with Ilana here on Github and on [LinkedIn](https://www.linkedin.com/in/i-mercer/)